 What employers need to know.

 The holiday season is when office parties abound.
 It’s also the season to be especially aware of the risks and responsibilities involved in serving alcohol at work-related events.
-Going forward, in the wake of legalization, employers will also have to be aware of the risks and responsibilities regarding the use of cannabis at office holiday parties.
+In the wake of legalization, employers must also be aware of the risks and responsibilities regarding the use of cannabis at office holiday parties.

 Similar to commercial liquor providers, employers are held to a higher standard of care than social hosts when hosting events involving the service and consumption of alcohol.
 This duty extends to party guests and anyone else who might encounter these guests, such as other drivers on the road.
-The legalization of recreational cannabis has not increased this standard of care per se.
-Moreover, recreational cannabis is still illegal in the workplace.
-However, in contexts where alcohol is normally consumed such as holiday parties, employers must be more mindful of their guests becoming impaired by both alcohol and/or cannabis.
+In contexts where alcohol is normally consumed, such as holiday parties, employers must be mindful of their guests becoming impaired by alcohol and/or cannabis.

 Employers are expected to take reasonable steps to prevent employees from becoming intoxicated, and to take positive action (such as providing another means of transportation home) once a reasonable foreseeable risk of harm arises from over-service.

 Employers will have to further consider over-service in relation to cannabis.
 Guests may be over-served by what may be an otherwise normal amount of alcohol, if they have consumed or are consuming cannabis.
 This is because mixing alcohol and cannabis produces a heightened state of impairment.
 Regulators have warned not to mix alcohol and cannabis.
 As such, reasonable steps and positive action must include consideration of cannabis use by itself and especially in conjunction with alcohol.